-- 1) All development schemes will be expected to achieve high quality design and a good standard of amenity for all existing and future occupants of land and building. - 2) This means: - a) Retaining existing landscape features that have amenity or ecological value and taking opportunities to incorporate new landscape features such as trees and hedgerows, particularly where this will have public amenity value. - Ensuring there is a high quality of architectural design and landscaping on any frontage to a public space, including residential streets and open spaces. - 3) Existing challenges relating to design, landscaping and layout at the Heathfield estate will not be accepted as an excuse for poor standards of design in any future development. - 4) All development proposals which come forward in Heathfield or which otherwise impact on the residential areas in Heathfield will be expected, where the scale permits, to use available opportunities for improving the character, quality and cohesiveness of the area and the way it functions.
-This could include implementing the environmental, landscape and public realm improvements identified on Map 9, The Heathfield Enhancement Strategy as far as they are applicable to the proposal.
-Expectations will be commensurate with the scale of the proposed development. - 5) Where necessary to deliver sustainable development and where directly, fairly and reasonably related in scale and kind to the proposed development, off-site contributions will be secured to achieve improvements set out in the Heathfield Enhancement Strategy.
+- 1) Development Proposals in Heathfield should achieve high-quality design and a good standard of amenity for all existing and future occupants of land and buildings.
+This includes: - a) retaining existing landscape features that have amenity or ecological value and taking opportunities to incorporate new landscape features such as trees and hedgerows, particularly where this will have public amenity value; - b) the retention of existing trees within a proposed development site unless information is provided to the standards of BS5837: Aboricultural Impact Assessment to justify that their condition does not justify retention within the proposal; and - c) ensuring there is a high quality of architectural design and landscaping on any frontage to a public space, including residential streets and open spaces. - 2) As appropriate to their scale, nature, and location of development, proposals in Heathfield, or which otherwise impact on the residential areas in Heathfield, should take available opportunities to improve the character, quality and cohesiveness of the area and the way it functions. - 3) Where it is necessary to deliver sustainable development, and where it directly, fairly, and reasonably relates in scale and kind to the proposed development, off-site contributions will be secured from development proposals to achieve improvements set out in the Heathfield Enhancement Strategy.